mmcg/tsla-grid-sim/tsla-grid.md

 that chooses the overbuild percentage, the battery size, and the final installed wind:solar mix (which may be different to the one we find by minimising the battery size).

-The inputs are the price per installed MW of solar and wind (and per MWh, if you care about depreciation) and the price per MWh of storage; you might also target a blackout percentage (presumably defaulting to 0% - although we already discussed the reliability of storage size estimates derived from historical data).
+The inputs are the
+price per installed MW of solar and wind (and per MWh, if you care about depreciation) and the price per MWh of storage; you might also target a blackout percentage (presumably defaulting to 0% - although we already discussed the reliability of storage size estimates derived from historical data).
+A cost-based analysis would also be able to consider beefing up the regional interconnects.

 But our data probably isn't good enough to do anything worthwhile there, and I already got what I came for.